amaan3147/Random_Password_Generator/README.md

 1. Adjust the password length using the slider or input field.
 2. Select options for including numbers and special characters.
-3. Click the "Generate Password" button to create a new password.
+3. Click the "refresh" button to create a new password.
-4. Click the "Copy to Clipboard" button to copy the generated password.
+4. Click the "Copy" button to copy the generated password.

 ## Contributing